RileyZito/FIR_filter/README.md

 #### Resetting

 The frequency of the `clk` implies the input signal's sampling frequency, and correspondingly, each register induces a time delay equivalent to the reciprocal of the `clk` frequency.
-Because it is the case in practical use cases that the system clock is far slower than the clk signal used for the filter, all flip-flips in the `fir_n` module (and its sub-modules) are asynchronously resettable (i.e., they are sensitive to the positive edge of both `clk` and `rst`).
+Because it is the case in practical use cases that the system clock is far slower than the clk signal used for the filter, all flip-flips in the `fir_n` module (and its submodules) are asynchronously resettable (i.e., they are sensitive to the positive edge of both `clk` and `rst`).

 #### Filter Coefficients